radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ## Extensions

-Sometimes, you may find that you wish to extend an existing class by adding behavior that is useful only in certain situations.
-As an example, you might find that your application often needs to display a string of characters in a visual interface.
-Rather than creating some string-drawing object to use every time you need to display a string, it would make more sense if it was possible to give the NSString class itself the ability to draw its own characters on screen.

-In situations like this, it does not always make sense to add the utility behavior to the original, primary class interface.
-Drawing abilities are unlikely to be needed the majority of times any string object is used in an application, for example, and in the case of NSString, you cannot modify the original interface or implementation because it is a framework class.

-However, Objective-C allows you to add your own methods to existing classes through **categories and class extensions**, and **extensions** in Swift.
+Sometimes it is useful to extend an existing system class by adding behaviour instead of using inheritance.
+Objective-C makes it possible with **categories and class extensions**, and Swift provides **extensions**.

 ### Objective-C categories

-In order to add a method to an existing class, the easiest way is to use a **category**.

-A category can be declared for any class, even if you do not have the original implementation source code (such as for standard Cocoa or Cocoa Touch classes).
+A **cateogry** allows add methods to an exixting class and it can be declared for any class.
 Any methods that you declare in a category will be available to all instances of the original class, as well as any sublcasses of the original class.
 At runtime, there is no difference between a method added by a category and one that is implemented by the original class.

-The syntax to declare a **category** used the `@interface` keyword, just like a standard Objective-C class description, but does not indicate any inheritance from a subclass.
-Instead, it specified the name of the category in parentheses, like this:
+The syntax to declare a **category** use the `@interface` keyword and the name of the category in parentheses, like this:

 ```objective-c
 @interface ClassName (CategoryName)